rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ![How naturalist climb the ladd to realism ([philosophy-in-figures.tumblr.com](http://philosophy-in-figures.tumblr.com/post/131479944711/how-naturalists-climb-the-ladder-to-realism), 2015).](img/how-naturalists-climb-the-ladder-to-realism.png){#fig:how-naturalists-climb-the-ladder-to-realism}

+Ladyman & Ross:

+>   According to the account we will give, science tells us many surprising
+>   things, but it does not impugn the everyday status of objects like tables
+>   and baseballs.
+These are, we will argue, aspects of the world with sufficient
+>   cohesion at our scale that a group of cognitive systems with practically
+>   motivated interest in tracking them would sort them into types for book-keeping
+>   purposes. [^Ladyman2007p5]

 See also:

 -   [Outline on scientific realism](scientific-realism.html)
 -   [Outline on philosophy of mathematics](math.html#naturalism)

+[^Ladyman2007p5]: @Ladyman_2007_Every_Thing_Must_Go_Metaphysics_Naturalised\, p.
+5.
 [^Quine1969p26]: @Quine_1969_Ontological_Relativity_and_Other_Essays\, pp. 26--68.
 [^Quine1969p114]: @Quine_1969_Ontological_Relativity_and_Other_Essays\, pp. 114--138.
 [^Ross2013]: @Ross_2013_Scientific_Metaphysics\.